kmkzt/eslint-formatter-skip/README.md

 ## Usage

-Please note that it will be overwritten.
+Please be careful as the file will be overwritten

 ```shell
 yarn eslint -f skip src